Here are this year’s Intersex Awareness Day words, by Morgan Carpenter, OII Australia president.

-Where we are protected despite our innate differences, and where intersex people are also not singled out or “othered” as a class, where we are assigned a binary sex at birth but where it is easily mutable – and where we can choose a non-binary classification if we want, as an adult.
+Where we are protected despite our innate differences, and where intersex people are also not singled out or “othered” as a class, where we are assigned a binary sex at birth but where it is easily mutable – and where we can choose a non-binary or other classification if we want, as an adult.

 Hopefully, by the next Intersex Awareness Day we’ll see just as striking advances to meet our core health and human rights needs.
 The hard work of implementation.